-Here, you’ll run into the sheer-looking face of Strawberry Peak.
-Again, there are marked stones to help you along the way, and the route is not especially difficult if you’ve done any sort of climbing before.
-I’ll admit that while this section of the trail is very exhilarating, and definitely the highlight of the trip, I still get nervous when I’m up there.
+The face of Strawberry Peak looks steep because it is.
+In the next quarter of a mile, you’ll be gaining over 400 feet in elevation on a steep class 3 scramble.
+There are marked stones to help you along the way and the route is not especially difficult if you’ve done any sort of climbing before.
+I’ll admit that while this section of the trail is very exhilarating and definitely the highlight of the trip, I still get nervous when I’m up there.
 There are a few spots where your eye line makes it seem like you’re grasping onto the edge of a straight-down drop-off.
 Just keep your cool and take your time and you’ll be fine.
-In about 500 vertical feet, you’ll be back on (relatively) flat ground … and if the air is clear, you’ll have great views.
+Soon you’ll be back on (relatively) flat ground … and if the air is clear, you’ll have great views.

-There’s another steep, rugged trail that runs along one of the eastern ridges of Strawberry Peak.
-It’s not nearly as adventurous as the western ascent, nor are there any fun climbing spots … but the trail is fairly easy to follow and only runs into Bayonet gauntlets a few times along the way.
+When you’re finished hanging out at the summit, either return back the way you came or continue down a steep, rugged trail that runs along one of the eastern ridges of Strawberry Peak.
+It’s not nearly as adventurous as the western ascent nor are there any fun climbing spots … but the trail is fairly easy to follow and only runs into Bayonet gauntlets a few times along the way.

 You’ll also get some nice views of the neighboring – and less heavily traveled – ridge of Mount Lawlor.

-This section of the trail is very pleasant, and looked rarely traveled.
+This section of the trail is very pleasant and seemed rarely traveled.
 I didn’t see any other sets of recent footprints in the dirt, nor did I come across any other hikers on this leg.
-Scenery wise, it really picks up when you get to Strawberry Meadows, a large stretch of flat grassland and pine trees in the shadow of Strawberry Peak – which looks much more impressive from the north.
+Scenery wise, it really picks up when you get to Strawberry Meadows around the 7.5 mile mark, a large stretch of flat grassland and pine trees in the shadow of Strawberry Peak – which looks much more impressive from the north.

 Gaze up and know that you just climbed that.
 Pat yourself on the back.
 Snack on a CLIF bar.
 And enjoy the completely silent, faux-alpine field feeling of the Meadows.